raxigan/pcfy-my-mac/README.md

 ### Importing IntelliJ IDEA keymap

 1. Install IntelliJ plugin [XWin Keymap](https://plugins.jetbrains.com/plugin/13094-xwin-keymap) (it used to be preinstalled).
-2. Copy [XWin IntelliJ.xml](https://github.com/raxigan/macos-linux-mode/blob/init/XWin%20IntelliJ.xml) file into the keymap configuration directory: `~/Library/Application Support/JetBrains/IntelliJIdea2021.3/keymaps` (the path may differ).
+2. Copy [XWin IntelliJ IDEA.xml](https://github.com/raxigan/macos-linux-mode/blob/init/XWin%20IntelliJ%20IDEA.xml) file into the keymap configuration directory: `~/Library/Application Support/JetBrains/IntelliJIdea2021.3/keymaps` (the path may differ).
 3. Restart IntelliJ IDEA and go to Preferences → Keymap and in the dropdown select *XWin IntelliJ* keymap.

 > Some configured shortcuts cannot be changed in the IDE because of validation there.
 For such cases